pymupdf/PyMuPDF/docs/document.rst

       * New in v1.18.3

-      Show the visibility status of optional content that is modifyable by the user interface of supporting PDF viewers.
+      Show the visibility status of optional content that is modifiable by the user interface of supporting PDF viewers.
 Example:

         >>> pprint(doc.layer_ui_configs())
          ({'depth': 0,